holepunchto/rpc/README.md

 #### `server.respond(method[, options], handler)`

 Register a handler for an RPC method.
-The handler is passed the request value and must either return the response value or throw an error.
+The handler has the signature `handler(request, rpc)` and must either return the response value or throw an error. `rpc` is a [`ProtomuxRPC`](https://github.com/holepunchto/protomux-rpc#api) instance.

 Only a single handler may be active for any given method; any previous handler is overwritten when registering a new one.